RomanNahryshko/refurbish/documentation/docs/user-manual/operations-manager/batch-intake.md

 # Batch Intake Process

-This page shows you how to register a new batch of phones from start to finish.
+https://workflow.remobile.eu/batch-intake - this page shows you how to register a new batch of phones from start to finish.

 ## When you need this
 Every time new phones arrive from a supplier.